What are Beta Blockers?

 After an online consultation with one of our certified doctors, they will prescribe you the medication they deem the most suitable for your specific needs.
 You can then buy this from our online pharmacy; if you order online by 2pm, we can also offer you free next day delivery.

 Between one to four tablets may be taken each day.
 Your doctor will assess the strength of your dose based on your individual needs.
-Bisoprolol primarily treats high blood pressure and is available to order in boxes of 28 x 2.5mg doses.
+Bisoprolol and is available to order in boxes of 28 x 2.5mg doses.

-Propranolol for the treatment of anxiety is commonly prescribed to be taken as one tablet taken three times a day.
+Propranolol 40mg tablets are typically prescribed for the treatment of anxiety.
 However, for conditions such as angina it can be one tablet up to two to four times a day.
 It is available to buy in boxes of either 10mg or 40mg doses, in packs of 28 or 56 capsules.

 What is Propranolol used for?